-Resistance assays are useful in guiding treatment decisions for patients who experience virologic failure while on ART.
+Resistance assays are important tools to inform treatment decisions for patients who experience virologic failure while on ART.
 Several prospective studies assessed the utility of resistance testing to guide ARV drug selection in patients with virologic failure.
-These studies involved genotypic assays, phenotypic assays, or both. ^{6, 39-45} In general, these studies found that changes in therapy that were informed by resistance testing results produced better early virologic response to salvage regimens than regimen changes guided only by clinical judgment.
+These studies involved genotypic assays, phenotypic assays, or both. ^{6,35-41} In general, these studies found that changes in therapy based on resistance testing results produced better early virologic response to salvage regimens than regimen changes guided only by clinical judgment.

-In addition, one observational cohort study found that performance of genotypic drug-resistance testing in ART-experienced patients with detectable plasma HIV RNA was independently associated with improved survival.
-46 Thus, resistance testing is recommended as a tool in selecting active drugs when changing ARV regimens because of virologic failure in persons with HIV RNA >1,000 copies/mL (AI) (see Virologic Failure and Suboptimal Immunologic Response).
+In addition, one observational cohort study found that performance of genotypic drug-resistance testing in ART-experienced patients with detectable plasma HIV RNA was independently associated with improved survival.42 Thus, resistance testing is recommended as a tool for selecting active drugs when changing ARV regimens because of virologic failure in persons with HIV RNA >1,000 copies/mL (AI) (see Virologic Failure).
 In persons with HIV RNA >500 copies/mL but <1,000 copies/mL, testing may be unsuccessful but should still be considered (BII).
 Drug-resistance testing in persons with a plasma viral load <500 copies/mL is not usually recommended because resistance assays cannot be consistently performed given low HIV RNA levels (AIII).